yenyin262/Discover-your-feels-Web-Application/README.md

-# React Spotify Music Playlist Web Application
+# Discover Your "feels" Web Application

 A Web Application that helps you find music playlist based on your mood, and shows you  tracks that are displayed in the playlist.